-The State completed a desk audit, using the State data system, to verify findings.
-The desk audit consists of the review of individual IEPs, review of documents (i.e., prior written notice, change in placement and manifestation determinations, functional behavioral assessments, behavior intervention plans, etc.).
-A final determination of findings was made by the State and a review of the corrective action plan was conducted to ensure policies, procedures, and practices were revised to comply with applicable requirements.
-The State verified that each LEA is correctly implementing the regulatory requirements by reviewing subsequent data in the State data system of a similar nature to the area of noncompliance identified in the original finding.
+Completed reviews (self-assessment) and the Corrective Action Plan were reviewed by the State and a desk audit is conducted to verify findings.
+The desk audit consisted of the review of individual IEPs, review of documents (i.e., prior written notice, change in placement and manifestation determinations, functional behavioral assessments, behavior intervention plans, etc.).
+A final determination of findings was made by the State and a review of the Corrective Action Plan was conducted to ensure policies, procedures, and practices were revised to comply with applicable requirements.
+No additional noncompliance was found during the review, thus 100% compliance was found.